From Voice to Safety: Language AI Powered Pilot-ATC Communication Understanding for Airport Surface Movement Collision Risk Assessment: Case Studies

 \section{Case Studies}

-In this section, we present two illustrative case studies to demonstrate our proposed framework.
-The first case study examines the 2024 Haneda Airport runway collision in \Cref{subsec: case-1}, while the second focuses on the 2024 KATL taxiway collision accident in \Cref{subsec: case-2}.
-Both accidents underscore the complex interplay of human error, communication misunderstandings, and operational failures.
+In this section, we present three illustrative case studies to demonstrate our proposed framework.
+The first case study examines the 2024 Haneda Airport runway collision in \Cref{subsec: case-1}, the second focuses on the 2024 KATL taxiway collision accident in \Cref{subsec: case-2}, and a reconstruction of the 1977 Tenerife airport disaster in \Cref{subsec: case-3}.
+These accidents underscore the complex interplay of human error, communication misunderstandings, and operational failures.
 However, we use the assumed values for the link travel time speed distribution parameters of the first case study, based on recommended values mentioned in the FAA airport design recommendations, 150/5300-13B, as in \cite{FAA_AC_150_5300_13B_2024}.
 For the second study, we obtain the ground movement data (i.e., ASDE-X) from Sherlock and use the link travel time speed distribution parameters from the real-world data.
-Details is given in \Cref{subsubsec: linkparameters}.
+Details are given in \Cref{subsubsec: linkparameters}.
+For the last one, we adopt the inferred taxi speed parameters based on the timestamp given from the literature \citep{weick1990vulnerable}.